isomorfeus/isomorfeus-preact/docs/props.md

 ```

 #### Custom validation block
 A validate_block can be passed.
-That block gets a value and is expected to return a value or raise if desired.
+That block gets a value and is expected to raise if something is wrong.
 Setting a default value, a ensure block, cast and type checks are executed before the validate_block
 Example:
 ```ruby